akretion/pos/pos_order_to_sale_order/README.rst

 In the POS UI, buttons has been added to create a sale order and discard the current POS order.

-This module is usefull in many cases, for exemple :
+This module is useful in many cases, for example :

 * take quotations with a very simple interface